chit38/repochat/readme.md

 6.  **Chatbot Initialization:** A `RAGChatbot` is set up, pointing to the processed repository's vector collection.
 7.  **Query & Response:** When a user asks a question, the chatbot retrieves relevant chunks from the vector store and uses an LLM to formulate an answer based on those chunks.

-## Technologies Used (Implied)

-*   **Python:** Core programming language.
-*   **GitPython:** For cloning repositories.
-*   **ChromaDB:** Likely used as the vector database for storing embeddings.
-*   **Sentence Transformers:** For generating text embeddings.
-*   **Google API / Gemini:** For the Large Language Model (LLM) integration.
-*   **ConfigParser:** For managing configuration settings.
-*   **os, json, datetime, Path:** Standard Python libraries for file system operations, data serialization, and date handling.

-## Usage

-To use Repochat, you would typically:

-1. Run the main script (`main.py`).
-2. Provide a GitHub repository URL when prompted.
-3. The system will then ingest, process, and index the repository.
-4. Once processed, you can interact with the chatbot to query the repository's content.

 **Example Processed Repositories:**
 The system has been demonstrated to process repositories like: